-Need a way to dry your bathing suits and beach towels outside?
-Make this DIY beach towel and bathing suite rack!
+Need a way to dry your bathing suits and beach towels?
+Make this DIY beach towel and bathing suit rack!
 It’s easy and you can customize it.

 Hello again!
-Back so soon?
-Well, I am most delighted to see you! 😉
+I am most delighted to see you! 😉

-Anybody else have this problem?
-Well, let me help you out and lets get started!
+Does anybody else have this problem?
+Well, let me help you out, and let’s get started!

 Beach Towel and Bathing Suit Rack Wood Sign